AnanyaJaiswal2/Nourish-Nation/README.md

 # 🥗 Nourish Nation

-**Nourish Nation** is a food donation platform built to reduce food wastage by connecting organizations with surplus food to those who need it most.
+"Nourish Nation" is a food donation platform built to reduce food wastage by connecting organizations with surplus food to those who need it most.

 ## 🎯 Key Features
 - Register and post about leftover food